 Today is the feast of the Assumption, an ancient celebration of the Virgin Mary.
-Today we honor her role in salvation history and the eternal destination that Christ prepared for her.
-Traditionally, this feast day was set apart with special customs and devotions.
+We honor her role in salvation history and the eternal destination that Christ prepared for her.

-Although the Church did not formally define the dogma of the Assumption until 1950, the belief that God took Mary up into Heaven is an ancient part of Church teaching.
+Although the Church did not formally define the dogma of the Assumption until 1950 -- 75 years ago this year! -- the belief that God took Mary up into Heaven is an ancient part of Church teaching.
 The faithful have believed that Mary was assumed into Heaven since the earliest days of the Church.
 Because of this, August 15 is one of the oldest Marian feast days.

 1Praying the Rosary